ericsson-iap/python-sample-app/README.md

 The client with the required roles is authenticated and an access token is available for accessing the required platform APIs.

-> Authenticating a user with JSession ID is deprecated, and will be removed
+> Authenticating a user with JSession ID is deprecated.
+It will be
+> available until release EIC 1.2513 (2025 Q1).
-> in EIC 1.2438.
-If you still need to authenticate with a JSession ID,
+> If you still need to authenticate with a JSession ID,
 > please follow:
 > [Onboarding the App with JSESSIONID](https://developer.intelligentautomationplatform.ericsson.net/#tutorials/go-sample-app?step=5&chapter=onboarding-the-app-with-jsessionid)
 > in the *Build, onboard and instantiate a 'Hello World App' in Go* tutorial.